OrangeKatja/OrangeKatja.github.io/_posts/2022-06-27-future-post.md

 | **Dice**         | 0.986      | 0.943 | 0.894   | 0.945 | 0.848  | 0.907     |

 ### Real X-rays test results.
 The real-world data set consisted of 28 pairs of X-rays.
 Since no 3D ground truth data was available, they had experts segment the X-ray images.
 They then projected the 3D model onto the X-ray images and compared the edges to the ground truth masks.
-So this time the Chamfer distance does not refer to the 3D distance, but to the 2D distance on the X-ray image.
+So this time the Chamfer distance and the Dice coefficient does not refer to the 3D distance/volume, but to the 2D distance/area on the X-ray image.

-For the SSIM model from [Gp-gpu accelerated intensity-based 2d/3d registration pipeline.
-In: Proceedings of Shape Symposium.
-Klima et al., 2015](https://www.fit.vut.cz/research/publication-file/10928/GP-GPU_ACCELERATED_INTENSITY-BASED_2D-3D_REGISTRATION_PIPELINE.pdf), only the code for the femur was available.
+For the SSIM model from [Klima et al. "Gp-gpu accelerated intensity-based 2d/3d registration pipeline.
+In: Proceedings of Shape Symposium."
+(2015)](https://www.fit.vut.cz/research/publication-file/10928/GP-GPU_ACCELERATED_INTENSITY-BASED_2D-3D_REGISTRATION_PIPELINE.pdf), only the code for the femur was available.
 A manual initialization was performed (see in the table "manual").
 Some random perturbations were applied later to the initialization to test the sensitivity of the model (see table "perturbed").
 The perturbation impacted the performance, the convergence rate (34% did not converge at all), and the convergence time.

 The results are also compared with [Chen et al. "Using Bi-planar X-Ray Images to Reconstruct the Spine Structure by the Convolution Neural Network."
 (2020)](https://www.springerprofessional.de/en/using-bi-planar-x-ray-images-to-reconstruct-the-spine-structure-/17218070).
 The approach uses 2D convolutional layers to extract a feature vector and then decodes it with 3D convolutional layers for 3D reconstruction.
 It was originally developed and tested for simulated X-ray images of a single vertebra.

-As we can see in the table, the presented approach achieved a higher Dice and a smaller 2D Chamfer distance.
+As we can see in the table, the presented approach achieved a higher Dice coefficient and a smaller 2D Chamfer distance.
 Moreover, no initialization was required and it converged faster than the SSIM model (no time was given for the other CNN approach).
 The same data was used to evaluate all three approaches.

  |              | Femur SSIM |           | Chen et al, 2020 | Result of the paper |         |        |        |            |
 |--------------|------------|-----------|--------------|-----------------|---------|--------|--------|------------|